 Before you apply for a study program or internship project via Living Lab Biobased Brazil, make sure you have informed yourself about our rules and regulations.
 Here are the rules and regulations of Avans University of Applied Sciences leading unless otherwise is stated in the project description.
-Please download and read the most recent version of our Terms of Enrolment.
+Please download and read the most recent version of our Rules and regulations.
 All procedures, rules and regulations are available from the overview page on our Studentinfo website.

 PROJECTS IN THE NETHERLANDS (€0 - €550)

 All projects at Avans are located in Breda.

 1. Isolation of Cardanol from cashew nut shell liquid.